zarf-dev/proposals/0048-schema-update-process/README.md

 existing tests to make this code solid enough prior to committing the changes necessary to implement this proposal.

-- The new command `zarf dev upgrade-schema` will have unit tests in the src/cmd package.
+The new command `zarf dev upgrade-schema` should have unit tests in the src/cmd package.

-- There will be e2e tests that will build a v1beta1 package and verify that a version of Zarf prior to v1beta1 being introduced can still deploy that package.
+Every child command under `zarf package -h` should have coverage with both the previous API version and the new API version.

+There should be specific tests to ensure fields removed from newer API versions still work.

+There should be tests to ensure that a user who inspects the definition of a package built with a certain version receives back a printed yaml of their build version.
+These tests should span all sources: OCI, tar, cluster, and definition.

 ### Graduation Criteria